-- Carboxymethyl-Cellulose, ammonium sulphate, Diammonium Diphosphate for white and sparkling wines.
+- Carboxymethyl-Cellulose, ammonium sulfate, Diammonium Diphosphate for white and sparkling wines.

-- If the wines contain proteins of plant origin extracted from wheat, peas and potatoes then they must largely contain proteins and an have minor constituents of carbohydrates, fats and minerals intended for human consumption.
+- If the wines contain proteins of plant origin extracted from wheat, peas, and potatoes then they must largely contain proteins and a have minor constituents of carbohydrates, fats, and minerals intended for human consumption.

 - Gold and silver colours